TobiD-S/Movie-Booking/README.md

 # Movie-Booking

 Quarantine Project 5.

-Created using HTML, CSS and vanilla JavaScript.
+This project was created using HTML, CSS and vanilla JavaScript.